finance calculator

 When to use it

-• Checking if a refi lowers payment enough to justify costs.
+• Checking if a refi lowers payment enough to justify costs within the timeframe you expect to keep the home.

-• Comparing rolling back to a new 30-year vs a shorter term.
+• Comparing rolling back to a new 30-year term with a much lower payment vs choosing a shorter term that preserves or accelerates payoff.

-• Estimating interest saved/spent when resetting the clock.
+• Estimating interest saved (or added) when resetting the clock partway through your original mortgage.

 Tips & cautions

-• Subtract lender credits or add points to closing costs to see true breakeven.
+• Subtract lender credits or add discount points to your closing costs input to see your true net cost and a more accurate breakeven.

 Worked examples